boopathi/awesome-promise-cancellation/README.md

 # Awesome Promise Cancellation

-Some resources to read about the cancellation of Promises.
+Some resources to read about the cancellation/cancelation of Promises.

 ## Specifications / Related Implementations